Sputnik V COVID-19 vaccine: Scientific assessment

 On 12 May 2021, a group of biostatisticians published an article in The Lancet about data discrepancies and substandard reporting of interim data of the Sputnik V phase-III trial.
 According to the article, the lack of transparency of the trial results raises serious concerns.
-Data inconsistencies were found, including a very low probability of homogeneity of vaccine efficacy across age groups.
+Data inconsistencies were found, including an extremely low probability of homogeneity of vaccine efficacy across age groups.

 Two preliminary studies, one from Argentina and one from San Marino, found mostly mild adverse events and no vaccine-associated deaths.
 Another study carried out in San Marino has concluded a high tolerability profile in the population aged ≥60 years in terms of short-term adverse events following immunization.

 An article published by the journal Nature on 6 July 2021 cited data released by the United Arab Emirates on some 81,000 individuals who had received Sputnik V, according to which the vaccine demonstrated an efficacy of 97.8% in preventing symptomatic COVID-19, and 100% efficacy in preventing severe complications.
 The figures echoed similar findings from unpublished data on 3.8 million Russians, according to which Sputnik V demonstrated an efficacy of 97.7%.

-A study published by the Journal of Medical Internet Research analyzed the dataset consisted of 11,515 self-reported Sputnik V vaccine adverse events posted on Telegram.
+A study published by the Journal of Medical Internet Research analysed the dataset consisted of 11,515 self-reported Sputnik V vaccine adverse events posted on Telegram.
 Telegram users complained mostly about pain, fever, fatigue, and headache.